jschof1/moodle-course-extractor/README.md

 ## Contact

 If you have any questions or issues, please submit an issue in this repository.
-You can also contact the repository owner directly at YourGithubUsername@example.com.